 “There’s really no need.”

-Beatrice considered it, and finally shook hands without eye-contact.
+Beatrice considered it.
+She finally shook hands without eye-contact.
 “I need to go,” she said.

 “Sorry.
 I didn’t mean to chase you away.”